Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 the Adyen Web Components will generate a `makePaymentRequest`.
 Consult [Adyen documentation](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/payments) to see which parameters are necessary for the current payment request.

+**NOTE:** `payment.amountPlanned` cannot be changed once `makePaymentRequest` is finished.
+This is to prevent the shopper paying a different amount than the one saved on the CTP payment object.

 Make payment request generated from Adyen Web Components for credit card payment.
 ```json
 {